 Membrane transport proteins of the malaria parasite and their roles in conferring drug resistance (Undergraduate, Summer scholar course, Honours, Masters coursework & research, Higher degree by research)

-Pulcini S, Staines HM, Lee AH, Shafik SH, Bouyer G, Moore CM, Daley DA, Hoke MJ, Altenhofen LM, Painter HJ, Mu J, Llinás M, Ferguson DJP, Martin RE, Fidock DA, Cooper RA & Krishna S (2015).
+Pulcini S, Staines HM, Lee AH, Shafik SH, Bouyer G, Moore CM, Daley DA, Hoke MJ, Altenhofen LM, Painter HJ, Mu J, Llinás M, Ferguson DJP, Martin RE, Fidock DA, Cooper RA and Krishna S (2015).
 Mutations in the Plasmodium falciparum chloroquine resistance transporter, PfCRT, enlarge the parasite's food vacuole and alter drug sensitivities.
-Scientific Reports, in press.
+Scientific Reports, 5: 14552.
+Open access

 Marchetti RV, Lehane AM, Shafik SH, Winterberg M, Martin RE and Kirk K (2015).
 A lactate and formate transporter in the intraerythrocytic malaria parasite, Plasmodium falciparum.
 Nature Communications, 6: Article 6721.
 Open access